1. Requests for support

 What explains this?

-The long-term trend in the number of people receiving long-term care can be divided into two parts: a fall from 2015/16 to 2021/22 and an increase in the past two years.
+The long-term trend in the number of people receiving long-term care can be divided into two parts: a fall from 2015/16 to 2021/22 and an increase in the following three years.

 Three factors drove this:

-between 2015/16 and 2021/22 local authorities faced a cut in their overall spending power but still managed to increase spending on social care in real terms.
+Between 2015/16 and 2021/22, local authorities faced a real-terms cut in their overall spending power but still managed to increase spending on social care in real terms.
 However, they had to pay more for the care they commissioned because provider costs increased due to the minimum wage.
 To balance budgets, they reduced the amount of care they commissioned.

-an increase in workforce capacity: vacancies fell from 10.7% in 2021/22 to 8.3% in 2023/24 as 185,000 overseas workers arrived in the UK between 2022 and 2024 due to the loosening of visa regulations that allowed people to come to the UK to take up care worker roles
+There was an increase in workforce capacity.
+Vacancies fell from 10.7% in 2021/22 to 7% in 2024/25 as 185,000 people started direct care roles after arriving in the UK between March 2022 and March 2024 due to the loosening of visa regulations that allowed people to come to the UK to take up care worker roles.

-in 2023/24, in particular, a significant increase in social care expenditure (6.3% in real terms) by local authorities, driven by the channelling of funds initially intended for adult social care reform into supporting the existing system instead.
+In 2023/24 and 2024/25, there was a significant increase in social care expenditure (4% in real terms) by local authorities, driven by the channelling of funds initially intended for adult social care reform into supporting the existing system instead.

-One factor that has been consistent over this entire period is the means test ‘threshold’ of £23,250.
+However, one factor that will have reduced receipt of publicly funded long-term care over this period is the means test ‘threshold’ of £23,250.
 This is the value of assets that disqualifies people from receiving publicly funded social care support.
 This figure has not increased in line with inflation, and as a consequence, fewer people are likely to be eligible for support than would have been the case in 2015/16.

 3. Financial eligibility